 Most communities, Prince George's County included, lack the resources to meet the needs of all people experiencing homelessness.
 By utilizing Coordinated Entry, the County ensures that households experiencing homelessness receive the level of assistance that is most appropriate to resolving their homelessness, and that households with the most severe service needs are prioritized for assistance and receive it in a timely manner.

-Severe Service Needs are defined as (at least one)

-- 1. Repeated incidents of emergency department (ED) use (defined as more than four visits per year) or hospital admissions; or - 2.
-Two or more chronic conditions as defined in §1945(h)(2) of the Social Security Act; or - 3.
-Frequent and repeated incarceration for crimes related to homelessness i.e. trespassing, public urination
+Severe service needs are defined as at least one of the following: repeated incidents of emergency department (ED) use (defined as more than four visits per year) or hospital admissions, two or more chronic conditions as defined in §1945(h)(2) of the Social Security Act, or frequent and repeated incarceration for crimes related to homelessness i.e. trespassing, public urination.

-Key elements of Coordinated Entry include:
+Key elements of Coordinated Entry are:

-- A designated coordinated entry team that makes housing referrals within the CoC and has the Management responsibility to implement the day-to-day workflow of the process; - Use of standardized assessment tools to assess consumer needs Housing Prioritization Tool (HPT) and VI-SPDAT; - Prioritization of consumers with the longest time homeless and the most barriers to returning to housing; - Referrals based on the results of the assessment tool(s) to homeless assistance programs, mainstream services, behavioral health providers, and other appropriate programs;
+- Designated Coordinated Entry staff who facilitate housing referrals within the CoC and have the management responsibility to implement the day-to-day workflow of the process; - Use of standardized assessment tools to assess client needs; - Prioritization of clients with the longest time homeless and the most barriers to returning to housing; - Referrals based on the results of the assessment tool(s) to homeless assistance programs, mainstream services, behavioral health providers, and other appropriate programs; - The use of a By Name List which documents all literally homeless persons within the CoC (whether they are sheltered or unsheltered) and a Prioritization List made up of clients referred by all Access Points, all clients who meet the HUD definition of "chronically homeless", and all unsheltered individuals known to DSS Street Outreach; - Documentation of vulnerability scores, ranking on the priority housing list, referrals, etc. in HMIS or other shared database to ensure transparency; - Regular (bi-weekly) Coordinated Entry Prioritization Team meetings that include representatives from Emergency Shelter (ES), Joint Transitional Housing/Rapid Rehousing (TH-RRH), Rapid Rehousing (RRH), and Permanent Supportive Housing (PSH) providers, Behavioral Health, DSS Street Outreach and other Access Points and CoC housing providers; and - A Coordinated Entry Steering Committee made up of a relatively small group of executive-level decision-makers from the major providers and/or funders of housing or services and mainstream service providers which meets at least quarterly and is responsible for:

-Prince George's County Coordinated Entry Policy - Revised and Ratified 8/2/19 Page 2 of 15

-- Documentation of VI-SPDAT scores, ranking on the priority housing list, referrals, etc in HMIS or other shared database to ensure transparency; - Regular bi-weekly Coordinated Entry meetings that includes representatives from ES, TH, and PSH providers, Behavioral Health, Street Outreach and other interested parties; and - A Coordinated Entry Steering Committee (This is a relatively small group of executivelevel decision-makers from the major providers and/or funders of housing or services and mainstream service providers that meets quarterly, or more often when necessary) that is responsible for: - Policy oversight: establishing and reviewing policies, procedures and performance benchmarks, measuring performance and identifying system gaps; - Evaluation responsibility to assess the performance of the system and create a feedback loop for policy oversight; and - Conflict Resolution and Coordination of funding resources.
+- O Policy oversight: establishing and reviewing policies, procedures and performance benchmarks, measuring performance and identifying system gaps; - Evaluation responsibility to assess the performance of the system and create a feedback loop for policy oversight; - o Conflict Resolution and Coordination of funding resources; and - Drafting interim amendments to the Coordinated Entry Policy which are needed to address unexpected circumstances, and which will be approved by the CoC at the next meeting of the Homeless Services Partnership and incorporated (if necessary) into the next update to the Coordinated Entry Policy.